Cecca/fair-clustering/README.md

 # Fair k-center clustering

 This repository contains several implementations of algorithms for fair k-center clustering.
+For the latest version visit [the github repository](https://github.com/Cecca/fair-clustering).
 The algorithms are implemented mostly in Python, with performance-sensitive parts implemented in Rust.

 ## Building the software

 First, you need to [install Rust](https://rustup.rs/).
-Then, if you are using `conda`, you can setup the environment using the provided `env.yaml` file:
+Then, you can use [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html), you can setup the environment using the provided `env.yaml` file:

 ```
-conda create -n fair-clustering
+micromamba create -f env.yaml
-conda activate fair-clustering
+micromamba activate fair-clustering
-conda install -y -q -n fair-clustering -f /app/env.yaml
 ```

 After that, you can compile the Rust extension used by the software using the following command: